Joshmogil/dbt_learning/README.md

 To start the PostgreSQL and pgAdmin services, run:

-make db-up
+make pg-up

 To them down, run:

-make db-down
+make pg-down

 By default data for your database will be persisted in a mounted volume in the ./postgres directory, to safely clean it up run:

+sudo su
-make db-clean-volume
+make pg-clean